Regions of Nepal

 See the Districts of Nepal page.

-The development regions are subdivided into districts, which are further subdivided into villages.
+The provinces are subdivided into districts, which are further subdivided into villages.

 Origins of names: